yugabyte/yugabyte-db/docs/content/v1.3/sample-data/pgexercises.md

 ### Before you begin

-To use the PgExercises sample database, you must have installed and configured YugaByte DB.
+To use the PgExercises sample database, you must have installed and configured Yugabyte DB.
 To get up and running quickly, see [Quick Start](/latest/quick-start/).

 ### 1. Download the SQL scripts

-You can download the PGExercise SQL scripts that is compatible with YugaByte DB from the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).
+You can download the PGExercise SQL scripts that is compatible with Yugabyte DB from the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).

 Here are the two files you’ll need.

-- [`clubdata_ddl.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/clubdata_ddl.sql) — Creates the tables and other database objects
+- [`clubdata_ddl.sql`](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/master/sample/clubdata_ddl.sql) — Creates the tables and other database objects
-- [`clubdata_data.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/clubdata_data.sql) — Loads the sample data
+- [`clubdata_data.sql`](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/master/sample/clubdata_data.sql) — Loads the sample data

 ### 2. Open the YSQL shell